ahmed-order/EDA_Telco-Customer-Churn/README.md

 As we can see in the table that people with No Partner and No Dependents have the highest churn rate (34.23%) and People with Both a Partner and Dependents have the lowest churn rate (14.31%).

 ### 07- Are Senior Citizens more likely to churn than younger customers?
+I used the following query to see if senior citizens are more likely to churn than non senion citizen.

 **Query :** [Senior_citizen_query.sql](./eda_sql_querys/Senior_citizen_query.sql)